Updated: July 2020.

 You can check it through Google Webmaster Tools (Search Console), whether you have got any manual penalty.
 (Learn how to use Webmasters tools, https://blog.kissmetrics.com/beginners-guide-to-google-webmaster-tools/ )

 Although having a penalty is never a good thing, manual penalties are better than algorithmic.
 Once you fix the issue, you can apply for reconsideration immediately.
 If you really fixed the problem, the manual action will be lifted by the auditor.

 You can read here more about unnatural backlinks: https://moz.com/ugc/what-is-an-unnatural-link-an-in-depth-look-at-the-google-quality-guidelines

 Google may hit you with a manual review for having thin content or duplicate content on your webpage.

-Thin or duplicate content consists of that information which is copied from any other site.
+It consists of information that is copied from any other site.